SilentCicero/ipfs-mini/README.md

 <br />

-A simple module for querying an IPFS node, in the browser and in nodejs.
-Inspired by: [`browser-ipfs`](https://github.com/pelle/browser-ipfs) by the great Pelle B. Only **2.76 kB** compressed.
+A simple module for querying an IPFS node, that works in the browser and in nodejs.
+Only **2.76 kB** compressed!

+This module was inspired by [`browser-ipfs`](https://github.com/pelle/browser-ipfs).

 ## Install